Sandbox Tour

 Let's look at the Department DataSet, which is used in our sample Blueprints.

-Add another department to the list by selecting Add Option.
+Add another department to the list by selecting the + icon to Add Entry.
 Remember to save.
 When you input object information, the new department will appear as one of the selectable options.

 For more information and tips on DataSets, see Using DataSets.